THINGS TO REMEMBER WHEN BOOKING EventS WITH BROWN BEAR SOUND

 If you want the simple answer, the "peak" wattage capacity of our entire sound rig is 26,257 watts including sound processors and mixers, but I still don't understand how "useful" that number is without knowing where it came from.
 A much preferred unit of measure would be decibels, at a specific distance, with a specific weighting applied, and a specific meter response time.
 For example, most outdoor music events with mixed age audiences prefer sound levels below 90dB(A), slow, at mixing position.
 The SLOW part of that measurement does not include the fast peak bursts that make live music so dynamic and lifelike.

 Something else we need to determine is the average power level.
 Music using shorter bursts of high energy with quieter parts in between may have a low average power level (typically referred to as RMS or root mean square).
-Music with high energy from start to finish (think some genres or dance music, metal and punk music) have a much higher ratio of low to high volume, and thus the continuous power handling required by the loudspeaker system in relation to its peak capacity will have to be higher.
+Music with high energy from start to finish (think some genres or dance music, some pop music, heavy metal, grunge, heavy blues and punk music) have a much higher ratio of low to high volume, and thus the continuous power handling required by the loudspeaker system in relation to its peak capacity will have to be higher.
 When a voice coil in a speaker motor assembly is given short bursts of energy with times or lower energy between (like a conventional kick drum hit in rock and roll) allows time for the voice coil to cool off between uses.
 When this average power is increased, the voice coil temperature increases.
 Increased voice coil temperatures can lead to mechanical failure, but first they will increase in resistance within the electrical circuit that is the amplifier and speaker, thereby decreasing the power applied to the voice coil.
 This is known as power compression.
 What this means is that as a loudspeaker reaches the upper end of its power handling capabilities, you will reach a balance point where adding more power will actually reduce the overall volume while increasing the chance of damage to the driver.
 The higher the average power level, the sooner this power compression will set in.
 This is why careful attention to the TYPE of music intended to be played is important when selecting an adequate loudspeaker system.

 How loud does it need to be?